Working with VPN Gateway legacy SKUs

 - To move to the new SKUs, your VPN gateway must be in the Resource Manager deployment model.

 - If you have a classic VPN gateway, you must continue using the older legacy SKUs for that gateway, however, you can resize between the legacy SKUs.
-You cannot change to the new SKUs.
+You can't change to the new SKUs.

 For more information about the new Gateway SKUs, see Gateway SKUs.